Sakleshpur: Economy

+Notable locations

 Manjarabad Fort

-The Manjarabad Fort was constructed by Tippu Sultan.
+The Manjarabad Fort was constructed by Tipu Sultan.
 It is located on the outskirts of Sakleshpur on NH 75.
 It has a 8-pointed star-shaped fort on a hillock overlooking the road to Mangalore.
 There is a hollow entrance in the center, which is said to be the entrance of a tunnel leading to Srirangapattana.
 There is a mural with the fort's map at the entrance which is in excellent condition.
 The fort is maintained by the Department of Archeology.